cameronenfuego/cameronenfuego.github.io/_posts/2009-03-17-All-Hail-the-Black--White-and-Gray.md

 ---
-title: 'All Hail the Black, White and Gray'
+title: 'All Hail the Black, White, and Gray'
 description: ''
 date: '2009-03-17T19:41:00.000Z'
 categories: []
 keywords: []
-slug: /@cameroneshgh/all-hail-the-black-white-and-gray-6c8a291fc7f1
+slug: /@cameroneshgh/all-hail-the-black-white-and-gray
 ---

 Well, I didn’t realize until just now that I haven’t posted in about a week and a half.
 This is a sure sign of my semester getting a little busier.
 I just don’t have time to post every day.
 I wish I could post more often, but such is life.